brockmanmatt/gdelt_news_exploration/README.md

-#messing around with GDELT
+<h1>messing around with GDELT</h1>
-https://www.gdeltproject.org is a cool project that pulls news from all over.
+Data taken from <i>https://www.gdeltproject.org<i> is a cool project that pulls news from all over.
 Here's where I'm at for figuring out how to find a dataset that's worth playing with.

 See the Jupyter Notebook for details on where this is going.

+<h2>Contents</h2>
 .ipynb Files:

 Example building time series (Daily, Weekly)